kanisterio/kanister/docs/install.rst

 Deploy a Released Version
 +++++++++++++++++++++++++

-To deploy a realeased version of the controller, issue the command below.
+To deploy a released version of the controller, issue the command below.
 Modify the namespace fields in `bundle.yaml.in` to deploy in a namespace of your choice.
 By default, the controller will be deployed into the `default` namespace.